Dan Meyer pointed me towards what Tom Sallee calls “The Two Lies Of Teaching.” I’ve slightly reworded them to enhance the problem:

 Listeners are not physically capable of hearing everything a speaker says.
 Assume students can only hear 50% of the words you toss out.

 And, as we all know, it’s super easy to zone out when listening to someone talk.
 The study finds that students are attentive about 40% of the time during a lecture.
 So really, listeners only hear 20% (that’s 50% of 40%) of the words you say.

-Students only hear one out of five of the words you say.
+My students only hear one out of five of the words that I say.